Out of 318,000 people,St. Louis is 49.2 percent black 43.9 percent white (as of 2010 US Census).

 Our good friends at the St. Louis Metropolitan Police Department not only put out an annual report on crime broken down by race, but a weekly analysis of the yearly crime rate.

-Also, conveniently, breaking out violent crime by the race of suspects.
+Also, conveniently, the SLMPD breaks out violent crime by the race of suspects.